clockworklabs/SpacetimeDB/docs/proposals/0002-code-gallery.md

 This proposal is **not** concerned with meaningfully expanding the **“Spacetime coverage”** of the Unity tutorial**.**

-Instead, it is focused on leveraging existing content easier to consume and maintain.
+Instead, it is focused on leveraging existing content to be easier to consume and maintain.
 Items in this proposal should:

 - have meaningful, present impact (e.g. active bug, user-reported clarity issue)
 - take at most a day